Eyevinn/iaf-plugin-aws/README.md

 Default plugin export.
 This class is plug-and-play with the Ingest Application Framework, as described in the prevous section.

 ### Methods
-`constructor(mediaConvertEndpoint: string, awsRegion: string, ingestBucket: string, outputBucket: string, logger: winston.Logger)`
+`constructor(mediaConvertEndpoint: string, awsRegion: string, ingestBucket: string, outputBucket: string, roleArn:string, playlistName: string, logger: winston.Logger)`

 Creates a new `AWSUploadModule` object.
 You need to provide the unique part your mediaconvert endpoint URL, which AWS region it is running in, as well as the name of your ingest and output buckets.
+You will also need to provide a role ARN, as well as the base name of the generated playlist.
 A winston logger is also needed.
 These parameters are used to initialize the sub-modules.

 `onFileAdd = (filePath: string, readStream: Readable)`.